COVID19Tracking/website/README.md

 ### Environment Variables

 Our content is managed in Contentful.
-All required environment variables are listed (with dummy values) in `.env.example` and you can easily duplicate this file with `cp .env.example .env`, then replace each value with the values you'll find in [our storybook documentation](https://covid19tracking.github.io/website-docs).
+All required environment variables are listed (with dummy values) in `.env.example` and you can easily duplicate this file with `cp .env.example .env`.
+When you run the setup step below, you will download the most recent API keys to your local machine.

 ### Install